GispoCoding/eis_toolkit/README.rst

 4. Go to http://127.0.0.1:8000/

-If you **just** want to take a look at the documentation (not to modify it), clone this repository and execute steps 3 and 4.
+If you **just** want to take a look at the documentation (not to modify it), act according to **For developers** section's Prerequisites and Set up of a local development environment and execute steps 3 and 4.